pierrebaudot/infotopopy/docs/basic_methods.rst

+Such dictionary is hard to read; to allow a relevant visualization of the the simplicial entropy structure, the function simplicial_entropies_decomposition also plots the Entropy landscapes
-The result is an array with 150 samples, but only two feature columns (instead of the four we started with).
-This is because, by default, UMAP reduces down to 2D.
-Each row of the array is a 2-dimensional representation of the corresponding flower.
-Thus we can plot the ``embedding`` as a standard scatterplot and color by the target array (since it applies to the transformed data which is in the same order as the original).
+``embedding`` as a standard scatterplot and color by the target array (since it applies to the transformed data which is in the same order as the original).